 The application is then reviewed by a team, aka “Jury”, comprised of Artful Home members.
 Sellers who wish to be approved have a better chance of approval when submitting artwork that is original and creative, has great aesthetic qualities, portrays excellent technical skills, is consistent with a sense of “artistic integrity”, and is an original piece, meaning it is not a copy of other people’s artwork

-6. iCraft Gifts
+5. iCraft Gifts

 Each seller gets a personalized store with a unique URL designed according to your chosen shop name.
 Sellers get detailed stats of their sales made to optimize your future business growth plans accordingly.
-Shop owners also get access to unique tools such as RSS feeds to your product listings and social media sharing options on social media sites like Twitter, Facebook, Kaboodle and more.
+Shop owners also get access to unique tools such as RSS feeds to your unique product listings and social media sharing options on social media sites like Twitter, Facebook, Kaboodle, and more.

-Rather than keeping a small percentage of each sale you make, iCraft Gifts charges a one low monthly service fee for sellers starting at just $15 per month.
+Rather than keeping a small percentage of each sale you make, iCraft Gifts charges one low monthly service fee for sellers starting at just $15 per month.

 Whether done intentionally or not by the founders, Aftcra is Pig Latin for “Craft”, which is just the first and the last half of the word “Craft” flipped around followed by adding an “a” (pronounced -ay) at the end of the word.